Samuels powers Villanova over Michigan 63-55 in Sweet 16

 AP Sports Writer

+Samuels and Gillespie were freshmen in that title run a few years ago.
+Now, they are grizzled veterans and long-time starters who are still around because of the extra season of eligibility due to the pandemic.

+They’re also the driving force for second-seeded Villanova (28-7), which advanced to the South Region final to play the winner of Thursday night’s matchup between top seed Arizona and No. 5 seed Houston.
+It’s the deepest run in the tournament for Villanova since coach Jay Wright won the second of his two national titles in 2018 — against Michigan.

-Samuels’ 8-of-13 shooting performance, much of it coming on tough drives through Michigan defenders and around center Hunter Dickinson, carried a Wildcats offense that had long stretches of misfiring on 3-pointers.
+Samuels’ 8-of-13 shooting performance, much of it coming on tough drives through Michigan defenders and around Wolverines 7-foot-1 center Hunter Dickinson, carried a Wildcats offense that had long stretches of misfiring on 3-pointers.

 Samuels battled Dickinson on both ends of the court, and challenged the big man every time he had the ball to divert shots or force outlet passes.